marxin/texi2rst-generated/sphinx/install/final-installation.rst

 :samp:`make pdf` in place of :samp:`make dvi`, you can create documentation in the form of .pdf files; this requires :command:`texi2pdf`, which is included with Texinfo version 4.8 and later.
-You can also https://shop.fsf.org/buy printed manuals from the
+You can also `buy printed manuals from the
-Free Software Foundation, though such manuals may not be for the most recent version of GCC.
+Free Software Foundation <https://shop.fsf.org/>`_, though such manuals may not be for the most recent version of GCC.

 If you would like to generate online HTML documentation, do :samp:`cd